teaxyz/pantry.zero/README.md

 You should verify that your package builds before submitting it.

+Builds typically require the Xcode Command Line Tools (`sudo xcode-select --install`) on macOS and `libc-dev` on Linux.

 ```sh
 $ export GITHUB_TOKEN=…
 # ^^ we need a (zero permissions) [PAT] to fetch version info from GitHub